tclahr/uac/CONTRIBUTING.md

 The repo holds two main branches:

-**master**: Where the source code of HEAD always reflects a production-ready state.
+**main**: Where the source code of HEAD always reflects a production-ready state.

 **develop**: Where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
-When the source code in the develop branch reaches a stable point and is ready to be released, all of the changes will be merged back into the master and then tagged with a release number.
+When the source code in the develop branch reaches a stable point and is ready to be released, all of the changes will be merged back into the main branch and then tagged with a release number.

 All Pull Requests must be submitted to the **develop** branch.